Private Pawnshop Pledge Broker For Small Assets

 This give the police an opportunity to check these pledge items against any list of reported stolen items.

-If somebody buys a stolen item from a broker, it must be returned; and the broker must refund the purchase price to the customer.
+If somebody buys a stolen item from a private broker, it must be returned; and the broker must refund the purchase price to the customer.